Egg Donor Program

 Choosing an Egg Donor

 The ideal donor is 21 to 30 years old and must pass comprehensive screening procedures put in place by the U.S. Food and Drug Administration, the New York State Department of Health, and the American Society for Reproductive Medicine.
-These include a medical and psychological examination, genetic testing, drug screening, and testing for sexually transmitted diseases.
+These include medical and psychological examinations, genetic testing, drug screening, and testing for sexually transmitted infections.

 Recipients also have the option of selecting an anonymous egg donor through a New York State–licensed donor agency.
 Our program provides a list of donor agencies.
 After a confirmed match is made through the agency, all initial medical, psychological, and genetic screening takes place at the Fertility Center.